awsdocs/aws-site-to-site-vpn-user-guide/doc_source/how_it_works.md

 You can modify the target gateway of a Site\-to\-Site VPN connection from a virtual private gateway to a transit gateway\.
 For more information, see [Modifying a Site\-to\-Site VPN connection's target gateway](modify-vpn-target.md)\.

+### Customer gateway device<a name="CustomerGatewayDevice"></a>

+A *customer gateway device* is a physical device or software application on your side of the Site\-to\-Site VPN connection\.
+You configure the device to work with the Site\-to\-Site VPN connection\.
+For more information, see [Your customer gateway device](your-cgw.md)\.

 ### Customer gateway<a name="CustomerGateway"></a>

-A *customer gateway* is a resource in AWS that provides information to AWS about your [Customer gateway device](#CustomerGatewayDevice)\.
-For information about customer gateway options, see [Customer gateway options for your Site\-to\-Site VPN connection](cgw-options.md)\.
+A *customer gateway* is a resource that you create in AWS that represents the customer gateway device in your on\-premises network\.
+When you create a customer gateway, you provide information about your device to AWS\.
+For more information, see [Customer gateway options for your Site\-to\-Site VPN connection](cgw-options.md)\.

 To use Amazon VPC with a Site\-to\-Site VPN connection, you or your network administrator must also configure the customer gateway device or application in your remote network\.
 When you create the Site\-to\-Site VPN connection, we provide you with the required configuration information and your network administrator typically performs this configuration\.
 For information about the customer gateway requirements and configuration, see [Your customer gateway device](your-cgw.md)\.

 The VPN tunnel comes up when traffic is generated from your side of the Site\-to\-Site VPN connection\.
 The virtual private gateway is not the initiator; your customer gateway must initiate the tunnels\.
 If your Site\-to\-Site VPN connection experiences a period of idle time \(usually 10 seconds, depending on your configuration\), the tunnel may go down\.
 To prevent this, you can use a network monitoring tool to generate keepalive pings; for example, by using IP SLA\.

 VPN endpoints support rekey and can start renegotiations when phase 1 is about to expire if the customer gateway device hasn't sent any renegotiation traffic\.

-### Customer gateway device<a name="CustomerGatewayDevice"></a>

-A *customer gateway device* is a physical device or software application on your side of the Site\-to\-Site VPN connection\.
-For more information about configuring your customer gateway device, see [Your customer gateway device](your-cgw.md)\.